Ed Ruscha’s Artists’ Books: An Innovative Approach

 nine swimming pools and a broken glass

-The book Nine Swimming Pools in a Broken Glass apparently joins, according to its cover, the ranks of many other artists’ books by Ed Ruscha.
-When opening the book, however, one special feature quickly becomes apparent: Instead of black-and-white photographs, this book contains color photographs.
-In fact, these images were colored by hand.
-The color particularly enhances the impression of the turquoise-blue water and a sunny backdrop of the city of Los Angeles.
+The book Nine Swimming Pools in a Broken Glass joins, according to its cover, the ranks of many other artists’ books by Ed Ruscha.
+When opening the book, one special feature quickly becomes apparent: Instead of black-and-white photographs, this book contains color photographs.
+These images were colored by hand.
+The color particularly enhances the impression of the turquoise-blue water and the sunny backdrop of the city of Los Angeles.

 ed ruscha swimming pools book

-Page of the book Nine Swimming Pools in a Broken Glass by Ed Ruscha, 1968 (printed 1976), via The National Gallery of Australia, Parkes
+Page of the book Nine Swimming Pools in a Broken Glass by Ed Ruscha, 1968 (printed 1976).
+Source: The National Gallery of Australia, Parkes

 ed ruscha swimming pools

-Page of the book Nine Swimming Pools in a Broken Glass by Ed Ruscha, 1968 (printed 1976), via The National Gallery of Australia, Parkes
+Page of the book Nine Swimming Pools in a Broken Glass by Ed Ruscha, 1968 (printed 1976).
+Source: The National Gallery of Australia, Parkes

-Ed Ruscha has called his artist books a “wolf in sheep’s clothing”.
-Even this small selection of five books shows: there is something true about this statement.
-Even if the books appear uniform in form and resemble each other in their superficial design, a closer look makes clear: Ed Ruscha’s artist books are particularly diverse in their content.
-To this day, these books are a reference for other artists – this applies both formally and creatively as well as in the choice of motifs.
+Ed Ruscha has called his artist books a wolf in sheep’s clothing.
+Even this small selection of books shows: that there is something true about this statement.
+Even if the books appear uniform in form and resemble each other in their superficial design, a closer look makes clear: that Ed Ruscha’s artist books are particularly diverse in their content.
+To this day, these books are a reference for other artists – this applies formally, creatively, and in the choice of motifs.

 Ed Ruscha’s Books: “A Wolf In Sheep’s Clothing”